 In addition to our sponsored studies, CDX-1401's potential activity is also being explored in investigator sponsored and collaborative studies.
 A Phase 2 study of CDX-1401 in combination with CDX-301 is being conducted in metastatic melanoma by the Cancer Immunotherapy Trials Network under a CRADA with the Cancer Therapy Evaluation Program of the NCI.
-This study will determine if CDX-1401 works better with or without CDX-301 in melanoma.
+This study was designed to determine if CDX-1401 works better with or without CDX-301 in melanoma.
 The primary outcome measure of the study is immune response to NY-ESO-1.
 Secondary outcome measures include analysis and characterization of peripheral blood mononuclear cells (dendritic cells, T cells, natural killer cells, etc.), additional immune monitoring, safety and clinical outcomes (survival and time to tumor recurrence).
-Enrollment is now complete.
-Based on results to date, plans for additional studies are being considered by NCI.
+Enrollment is now complete and initial results were presented in June at the 2016 American Society of Clinical Oncology (ASCO) Annual Meeting.
+The data confirmed that CDX-1401 is effective at driving NY-ESO-1 immunity and further demonstrated the value of CDX-301 as a combination agent for enhancing tumor specific immune responses.
+Based on results to date, plans for additional studies are being considered, including a targeted study in NY-ESO-1 positive disease to determine if these enhanced immune responses can translate to improved clinical outcomes.

-Additionally, a Phase 1/2b multi-arm study of the IDO1 inhibitor epacadostat (INCB024360) in combination with CDX-1401 and Hiltonol® is being conducted in patients in remission with ovarian, fallopian tube or primary peritoneal cancer by the Roswell Park Cancer Institute.
+Additionally, a Phase 1/2b multi-arm study of the IDO1 inhibitor epacadostat (INCB024360) in combination with CDX-1401 and Hiltonol[®] is being conducted in patients in remission with ovarian, fallopian tube or primary peritoneal cancer by the Roswell Park Cancer Institute.
 Celldex is providing CDX-1401 and Hiltonol in support of this study.
 Patients' tumors must have expressed NY-ESO-1 or the LAGE-1 antigen to be eligible for the study.
 Primary outcome measures include identifying a maximum tolerated dose determined by the incidence of dose limiting toxicities and progression free survival.
 Secondary outcome measures include additional safety analyses and immune monitoring.